 🧾Ingredient Notes

-Butter - You'll need butter to grease the pan and chop it into small pieces to sprinkle over the top of the stuffing before baking.
-This adds delicious flavor and helps the bread get nice and golden.,
+- Butter - You'll need butter to grease the pan and chop it into small pieces to sprinkle over the top of the stuffing before baking.
+This adds delicious flavor and helps the bread get nice and golden.
+You can use dairy-free butter if needed.

 ⏲️How to Make Gluten-Free Stuffing